 However, reward power isn’t that terrible.
 It can be a bit effective when used appropriately.
 It can even serve as a form of inspiration or motivation to team members.
 Think of presenting a trophy to the best performer in a department.
 The reward might not be of much value in monetary terms, but others will be inspired to work harder so they can be recognized next time.

 Many leaders with coercive power abuse it in most cases because they know employees will submit to them.
-Failure to obey can lead to punishment such as a sack, suspension or even demotion.
-However, this type of leadership style leads to fear, job dissatisfaction and poor performances in most cases.
+Failure to obey can lead to punishment such as a sack, suspension, or even demotion.
+However, this type of leadership style leads to fear, job dissatisfaction, and poor performance in most cases.

-Position plays a crucial role in this regard.
-Top officials, managers or executives usually possess this power as a result of the place they occupy within the organization.
+The position plays a crucial role in this regard.
+Top officials, managers, or executives usually possess this power as a result of the place they occupy within the organization.
 But if there is a change in position, the power does not move with the official or individual in question to the new level.

 Referent Power is the type of power whereby an individual attracts or gathers other people who later become loyalists.
 Power can also come from respect for the said individual.
 People can also choose to become loyal to a person that has a proven track record of success or has handled other leadership positions successfully.

 Some individuals are also born with referent power while others study leadership and groom themselves to a point where they can effectively lead others.
 But the bottom line is you cannot force people to bend to your wish or confer referent power upon yourself.
 You have to earn it.